samthambad/Naviin/plan.md

 - overly simplistic paper trading apps
 - spreadsheets

+## Sales pitch

+- Paper trade with real market data

+- Track positions, P&L, and risk precisely

+- Build and test strategies incrementally

+- Stay fully local and transparent

-# MVP 2025 december week 1
+# MVP 2025 december week 2

 1. As a user I want to fund my account, so that I can use the app
 1. As a user I want to buy a stock, so that I can participate in the market (TBD)